navjeetc/siteminder-authentication/README.txt

-Modified the original version to use HTTP_USER_ID coming from siteminder in request header as the User ID.
+Modified the original version to use HTTP_USER_ID coming from siteminder in request header, as the User ID.

 === Plugin Name ===
 Contributors: sinetheta